Overall ranking: Came 36th out of 126 in the Complete University Guide for 2016.

 What you need to know

-Vital statistics: Currently has around 17,000 students from over 160 countries, 35 per cent of which are studying at postgraduate level.
+Vital statistics: Currently has over 18,000 students from over 160 countries, 46 per cent of which are studying at postgraduate level.
 Teaching staff are drawn from nearly 50 international locations and the university has a truly international outlook.
 It has one of the highest proportions of international and graduate students of any university in the UK.

 Any accommodation?
 Yes but it's expensive.
-Halls of residence start at £185.50 per week and go up to £299 per week.
+Halls of residence start at £140 and go up to £306 per week for first-year undergraduates.

 Transport links: Close to Liverpool Street, King's Cross, St Pancras International and London Bridge mainline stations.
 All City's main sites are within easy walking distance of tube stations in Zone One and there are several bus routes.